ahmadirfanx/auth-fullstack-app/backend/README.md

    - Run `npm install`.

 2. **Configure Environment Variables:**
-   - Create a `.env` file based on `.env.example`.
+   - Open the `config.ts` file located in the `config/` folder.
-   - Update it with your configuration.
+   - Update the configuration keys in the `config.ts` file with your desired values.

 3. **Build the Application:**
    - Run `npm run build`.